 The following Current documentary proofs must be submitted:

 a) If you are a farmer:

-> I. Please submit any letter or document you have received from the Department of Agriculture over the last year clearly showing your Herd Number and you as the Herd Owner.
+I. Please submit any Current letter or Current document you have received from the Department of Agriculture over the last year clearly showing your Herd Number and you as the Herd Owner.

-> Note: persons who state any other animal or poultry-related trade or business must prove this is a business activity rather than a hobby, therefore, the requirements listed at b) underneath apply.
+Note: persons who state any other animal or poultry-related trade or business must prove this is a business activity rather than a hobby, therefore, the requirements listed at b) underneath apply.

 b) If you are otherwise self-employed, a Sole Trader or Company: